 This surge reflects a growing trend that could bring significant challenges—and opportunities—to eCommerce businesses worldwide.
 If your eCommerce operation is currently thriving, it’s likely to face scaling challenges as market participation intensifies.
-Enters AI in eCommerce.
+Enter AI in eCommerce.

 6 Applications of AI in eCommerce